moebiussurfing/ofxSurfingTextSubtitle/README.md

 - Custom `paragraph styles`.
 - Scalable and draggable `rectangle container`.
 - All `settings are persistent`.
-- Animated `fade In/Out` for the transparency.
+- Animated `fade In/Out` for transparency.
 - `Transport time player` with four modes:
 	- **STANDALONE**
 	  - Dialogs following the original `SRT` times and durations.